-To clear any overhead obstructions, the chimney may be offset using a 30° Offset/Return, Catalog Number SL330.
+To clear any overhead obstructions, the chimney may be offset using a 15° Offset/Return, Catalog Number SL315, or a 30° Offset/Return, Catalog Number SL330.
 Figure 9 and Table 1 enable selection of the appropriate chimney components when using Offsets and Returns.